CMSgov/ab2d-pdp-documentation/docs/proddocs.md

     ```
     $JOB_RESULTS to check the contents of the variable
     ```
-    Do not close the shell the so that the value of `JOB_RESULTS` is preserved.
+    Do not close the shell so that the value of `JOB_RESULTS` is preserved.

 #### Download file(s)
-Next, we downlod the files specified in `JOB_RESULTS` into the current directory
+Next, we download the files specified in `JOB_RESULTS` into the current directory

 1. In the same PowerShell terminal download the results
     ```